Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

    - Enterprise (or 2nd Largest Ship): Rom(C), Kirk, & HG Worf.
    - Biggest non-Enterprise ship: Khan(C), Otto, & Joachim.
    - Below Decks crewing:
-1. Crewing Amalgam for Capacity and Grabbing Protected Loot use:
+1. Crew Amalgam for Capacity and Grabbing Protected Loot use:
    - 2of11(C), 4of11, & B'Etor.
    - B'Etor(C), 4of11, & Stonn.
    - 2of11(C), 4of11, & Stonn.
    - Include La'an Below Decks.
-1. Crewing Survey Ships for Capacity
+1. Crew Survey Ship for Capacity
    - 2of11(C), 4of11, & Stonn.
    - Include La'an Below Decks.
-1. Check if target crewed with Anti-Rom Crew (Kras(C), Rukor, and Komal), don't use if so crewed.
+1. For the best attacks:
-1. The best attacks are:
+   1. Check if target crewed with Anti-Rom Crew (Kras(C), Rukor, and Komal), don't use Rom if so crewed.
-   1. __Best when not sure if 10m Shield will deploy.__
+   1. __When not sure if 10m Shield will deploy.__
       - Start with all ships in Base, except largest cracking ship.
       - Hit target while Cloaked.
       - If 10m shield does __not__ pop, move base and start draining.
       - If 10m shield does pop, retrieve ship to base and monitor for shield drop.
-   1. __Best when sure 10m Shield won't deploy.__
+   1. __When sure 10m Shield won't deploy.__
       - Start with all ships in Base.
       - Move base next to target.
       - Hit target with biggest ship.